ClassyVenky/ELEMENTS-OF-COMPUTING/README.md

-# EOC ASSIGNMENT 4
+# ELEMENTS OF COMPUTING
+# LOGIC GATES IN MATLAB
 # Alajangi Venkata Satya
-# CB.EN.U4AIE22005